 TRUUsT has provided trainings in transgender identity to the denomination’s credentialing bodies, assisted in the settlement of trans religious educators and ministers in UU congregations, and worked with the Unitarian Universalist Association in improving trans-related health insurance coverage and introducing gender neutral bathrooms at its annual General Assembly.
 It has also sponsored informal gatherings of trans religious professionals at UU conferences, culminating in the first-ever retreat for UU trans religious professionals in April 2016.

-TRUUsT is led by a Steering Committee of four trans religious professionals and four cisgender allies.
+TRUUsT is led by a Steering Committee of trans UU religious professionals.
 Our current Steering Committee is:

 Membership in TRUUsT is open to all trans Unitarian Universalists who are living out a call to ministry within Unitarian Universalism.